datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 --------------

-So far, your room mate and you have created a copy of the ``DataLad-101`` dataset on the same file system but a different place by cloning it from a path.
+So far, your room mate and you have created a copy of the ``DataLad-101`` dataset on the same file system but a different place by installing it from a path.

-You have observed that the ``-r``/``--recursive`` option needs to be given to :command:`datalad get [-n/--no-data]` in order to clone further potential subdatasets in one go.
+You have observed that the ``-r``/``--recursive`` option needs to be given to :command:`datalad get [-n/--no-data]` in order to install further potential subdatasets in one go.
 Only then is the subdatasets file content availability metadata present to explore the file hierarchy available within the subdataset.
-Alternatively, a :command:`datalad get -n <subds>` takes care of the cloning exactly the specified registered subdataset.
+Alternatively, a :command:`datalad get -n <subds>` takes care of installing exactly the specified registered subdataset.

 And you have mesmerized your room mate by showing him how :term:`git-annex`